dctang4/Project-1-329/readme.md

 **RESOLUTION**:
 Missing comma after first object in sources {} object -->

-**ERROR**
+**ISSUE**
+1. I couldn't move the nav links from the drop down menu back up to the nav bar in destop mode.

-1. I didn't know how to make it scroll after clicking the nav bar links.
+2. I didn't know how to make it scroll after clicking the nav bar links.

 **RESOLUTION**
+1. As one of the first things I was working on, I didn't want to waste too much time on it.
+So after struggling for a bit I just decided to do a work around.
+I crerated a hidden set of nav links that is only visible in destop mode and the drop down nav links become hidden.

-1. I google searched and found out that I need href to the id of the location I wanted to scroll to.
+2. I google searched and found out that I need href to the id of the location I wanted to scroll to.
 Also to prevent the default jump, I needed to add the property scroll-behavior with value smooth to the html.